Skip to main content

 1.1 Maintaining confidentiality

-Under no circumstances should such information be divulged or passed to any person or organisation in any form unless you have authorisation to do so.
+Unless there is an imminent risk of harm, such information should not be divulged or passed to any person or organisation in any form unless you have authorisation to do so.

 All information sharing that takes place must be in line with data protection legislation (namely the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and local policy.

-Any unauthorised disclosure of confidential information may result in disciplinary action of individual prosecution under the Data Protection Act 2018.
+The unauthorised disclosure of confidential information may result in disciplinary action or civil liability under the Data Protection Act 2018, and knowing or reckless breaches may lead to criminal prosecution.

 Need to know

 The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information when necessary and proportionate to do so, to safeguard vulnerable adults and children.
-See: Exemptions to the Provision of Information.
+See: Section 7, Requests for Information Relating to Safeguarding.

 1.2 Protecting information